No products in the cart.

 With all Bluetooth keyboards, connecting them to your phone is the same as with any similar accessory.
 Just go to the Bluetooth settings on the phone, turn on the keyboard and set your phone to search for new devices.
 The keyboard will usually have an obvious device name so it is easily identifiable.
 If not,the user manual should tell you what to look for.
 Once connected the first time, the keyboard should then connect as soon as it is turned on and within range.

-These are some of the more highly rated portable keyboards that have surfaced in recent times.
+These are some of the more highly rated portable keyboards for smartphones that have surfaced in recent times.

 Logitech K780 – $80